IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

   ![Manage Fields](./images/manage-fields.png)

 - Again, click `Apply changes to collection`.
 When asked to upload document, upload the same document again.

-- After a few minutes, the total number of documents should be changed from 1 to anything more than 100 depending on the subtitles that you have marked.
+- After a few minutes, the total number of documents should be changed from 1 to anything about more than 100 depending on the subtitles that you have marked.

   Now that the documents are ingested, we can do natural language query and get results.
 Querying can be done either using the web interface or using APIs.
 Refer [Discovery APIs](https://cloud.ibm.com/apidocs/discovery/discovery) for more details on APIs.